arthurfcrd/Tetris/README.md

 ### Features
 - See what the next tetromino will be
 - Do a hard drop : the current tetromino will fall immediatly
+- Hold one tetromino for later use
+- [TODO] Perform a T-Spin
 - [TODO] Swap current tetromino with the next
-- [TODO] Hold one tetromino for later use
-- [TODO] Perform a T-Spin
 - [TODO] Add a Ghost piece to see the outline of the falling tetromino

 ### Scoring system